DeSantis proposes a new civilian military force in Florida that he would control - KTVZ

 But in a nod to the growing tension between Republican states and the Biden administration over the National Guard, DeSantis also said this unit, called the Florida State Guard, would be “not encumbered by the federal government.”
 He said this force would give him “the flexibility and the ability needed to respond to events in our state in the most effective way possible.”
 DeSantis is proposing bringing it back with a volunteer force of 200 civilians, and he is seeking $3.5 million from the state legislature in startup costs to train and equip them.

+States have the power to create defense forces separate from the national guard, though not all of them use it.
+If Florida moves ahead with DeSantis’ plan to reestablish the civilian force, it would become the 23rd active state guard in the country, DeSantis’ office said in a press release, joining California, Texas and New York.
+These guards are little-known auxiliary forces with origins dating back to the advent of state militias in the 18th century.
+While states and the Department of Defense share control of the National Guard, state guards are solely in the power of a governor.

-The move by DeSantis comes on the heels of Defense Secretary Lloyd Austin’s directive warning that National Guard members who refuse to get vaccinated against the coronavirus will have their pay withheld and barred from training.
+The proposal from DeSantis comes on the heels of Defense Secretary Lloyd Austin’s directive warning that National Guard members who refuse to get vaccinated against the coronavirus will have their pay withheld and barred from training.
 Oklahoma Gov. Kevin Stitt, a Republican, had requested an exemption for guard members in his state, which Austin denied.

 Democrats in Florida immediately expressed alarm at DeSantis’ announcement.
 US Rep. Charlie Crist, who is running as a Democrat to challenge the governor in 2022, tweeted, “No Governor should have his own handpicked secret police.”